 If you suffer any injuries in a crash, you can call a police officer to the scene of your accident before you leave.
 They can fill out a report there – and you’ll get the officer’s testimony, too.

 California is not a no-fault state.
-After an accident, California law dictates that whoever was “at fault” in the crash is responsible for paying for the damages and injuries that result from it.
+After an accident, California law dictates that whoever was “at fault” in the crash is responsible to pay for the damages and injuries that result from it.

 As a result, proving fault is one of the most important parts of a car accident case.